Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

           >> DownloadPsychtoolbox('/home/foo/toolbox')

-Additional tips for installing and using Psychtoolbox on Linux can be found under [UsingPsychtoolboxOnLinux][using-on-linux].
+[Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.

 #### Windows {#Windows}